pangeo-data/pangeo/docs/faq.rst

    Many excellent Big Data platforms and tools already exist.
 But the collaborators in the Pangeo project have concluded that none of these has sufficient flexibility to handle the diversity and complexity of real-world :ref:`use-cases`.
-Instead, we have converged on the the :ref:`packages` Xarray and Dask to provide the foundational data models and execution engine for our science.
+Instead, we have converged on the :ref:`packages` Xarray and Dask to provide the foundational data models and execution engine for our science.
 We know these tools work for us because many scientists are already using them in day-to-day research.
 Pangeo aims to make them better